Bad fats vs. good fats on keto: ✅ saturated, ✅ monounsaturated fat, ✅ polyunsaturated fat, ✅ trans fats, ✅ what makes the difference.

 - Natural trans fats

 In nature, fats always occur as a combination of these different types of fat.
-Thus, it is not possible to say that all saturated fats are healthy or unhealthy in general.
+Thus, it is impossible to say that all saturated fats are healthy or unhealthy.

 Although bacon, for example, is known for saturated fatty acids, the lion’s share comes from the same monounsaturated fatty acid that we know from olive oil.
 Also, bacon contains PUFAs.

-Nevertheless, fats are mostly categorized based on the fatty acid predominant in them.
+Nevertheless, fats are primarily categorized based on their predominant fatty acid.
 To differentiate between good fats vs. bad fats on keto, we must explain these different (chemical) types of fats.

 Although we have been eating them for hundreds of thousands of years, saturated fats have been carrying the image of causing heart disease for more than a century.